Feudal baron: England

 The estate-in-land held by barony, if containing a significant castle as its caput and if especially large, that is to say consisting of more than about 20 knight's fees (each loosely equivalent to a manor), was termed an "honour".
 Constituent manors of a barony were mostly subinfeudated by the baron to his own knights or followers, with a few retained tenantless as his demesne.
 Most English feudal baronies were converted to baronies of writ or peerage under the Tenures Abolition Act 1660.
 The baronies not converted became baronies of free socage, a dignity title.

 There exist today a very few cases of English families which, had it not been for the 1660 Act, would still be feudal barons of ancient creation.
 One such is the Berkeley family.
 Although its Earldom of Berkeley became extinct in 1942 and it recently lost its older peerage title Baron Berkeley to a female line, in 2014 the family still possesses and resides (that is to say retains tenure) as county gentry at Berkeley Castle, the caput of the feudal barony of Berkeley granted by King Henry II (1154–1189) to its direct ancestor in the male line Robert FitzHarding (d.1171), whose son took the surname de Berkeley.

 France

 Under the Ancien Régime until the abolition of the feudal system in 1789, a French baron was any noble in possession of fief called a barony.
 As such, possession of the title and the land were in theory inextricably linked.
 Nevertheless, nobles without any fief of their own might assume the title of baron for themselves.

 Under the imperial nobility of Napoleon and the recreated peerage of the Bourbon Restoration, French baronies returned.
 However, these new baronies were simply titles of nobility and not fiefdoms.

+Papal States

+Within the Papal States, a feudal barony was commonly known as a luogo baronale (plural luoghi baronali).
+These were territories held in fief by ecclesiastical institutions or noble families, which exercised civil and judicial jurisdiction over their communities while remaining subject to papal sovereignty.
+Alongside directly administered lands, the Papal States thus included numerous baronial jurisdictions governed by abbots, cardinals, princes, and other aristocratic lords.

+In the early 18th century, feudal lands accounted for a substantial portion of the population and territory of the state.
+Over time, however, papal legislation increasingly restricted baronial autonomy.
+Following the restoration of papal rule in 1815, feudal jurisdictions were abolished in several provinces and progressively curtailed elsewhere.
+The administrative reform of 1816 reorganized the territory into delegations under papal delegates, effectively ending the practical authority of the feudal barons.